 (Figures in parentheses are Arc sine transformed values)

-The data revealed that vigour index-I shows significant differences among the various treatments (Table 2).
+The data revealed that vigour index-I showed significant differences among the various treatments (Table 2).
 For this parameter, all the plant hormone treatments resulted in significant influence over control.
 The vigour index-I ranged from 1660.54 to 3652.31.
 The maximum vigour index-I was observed in T3 which was significantly higher than in other treatments whereas, minimum vigour index-I was recorded in T1.The results confirm the findings of Sarika et al. (2013), Lay et al. (2015), Behera (2016), and Kumari et al. (2017).
 The vigour index-I of seedlings is directly dependent on germination percentage and seedling length.
 Higher vigour index-I in GA3-treated seeds might be due to the cumulative effect of higher seedling length and germination percentage which were greatly influenced by GA3 in French bean seed at laboratory conditions.

 The vigour index-II ranged from 35.06 to 114.82.
 The maximum vigour index-II was observed in T3 which was found to be significantly higher and followed by T2 (85.92) and minimum vigour index-II was recorded in control (T1; 35.06).
 Non-significant differences existed among T4, T6, and T8 seedlings as well as between T7 and T9 seedlings.
 For expression of this parameter i.e., vigour status of the seed, total bio-mass production may have exerted a higher influence than the other factor (germination %).
 Lay et al. (2015), Behera (2016) and Kumari et al. (2017) provided information for justification of this result.Seed germination and seedling development parameters were higher when gibberellin was used individually than along with auxin and auxin separately might be due the fact that IAA has very minimal effect in case of French bean seed priming (Umeoka, 2023).